ruthwwikreddy/technical-space-v2/README.md

 └── utils/           # Utility functions and helpers
 ```

-## 🚀 Deployment
+## Deployment

 This project is configured for deployment on GitHub Pages.
-To deploy your own version:
+Follow these steps to deploy your own version:

 1. Fork this repository
 2. Update the `homepage` in `package.json` to `https://<your-username>.github.io/technical-space`